England: Thomas Tuchel confident he can strike right midfield balance with World Cup approaching

 - 2026 World Cup: Dates, venues and everything you need to know

 Tuchel has called up 13 different midfielders in three squads since he became England manager.
-It is clearly an area of the team where he has more questions than answers, but he is confident he can strike the right balance.
+It is clearly an area of the team where he has more questions than answers, but he is confident he can strike the right balance - and even named John Stones as a future midfield option - though he has pulled out of the squad.

 "The strength of our players is to be mobile, and in modern-day football that is more of an advantage than a disadvantage.
 We have our ideas of how we will set up and you will hopefully see some glimpses of it tomorrow and against Serbia, and from there we will go.